MYX-Myrlin/MatrixCacheSim/README.md

 * Run `bundle exec rails s` to launch the Rails web server (depending on your Ruby configuration, entering `rails s` may also work)
 * Open a browser and navigate to `localhost:3000`

-> Note: The tool isn't configured to stop a simulation currently in progress.
-When switching between simulations, refresh the page to stop the current simulation before starting the next simulation.

 # Todo
 * Add algorithm validation
 * Add support for other cache associativities